HelenOunsaar/final-project-evo-ts-bootcamp/README.md

 # Slot Game

-A simple casino slot game built with React, Typescript and Vite, featuring SVG backgrounds and symbols from Flaticon.
+A simple casino slot game built with React, Redux, Typescript and Vite, featuring SVG backgrounds and symbols from Flaticon.

 ## Installation